hashgraph/hedera-services/hedera-node/docs/design/services/smart-contract-service/frictionless-airdrops-system-contracts.md

 - The `airdropTokens` function will accept an array of `TokenTransferList` with a maximum of 10 elements by default managed by `tokens.maxAllowedAirdropTransfersPerTx` configuration.
 - The `cancelAirdrops` function will accept an array of `PendingAirdrop` with a maximum of 10 elements by default managed by `tokens.maxAllowedPendingAirdropsToCancel` configuration.
 - The `claimAirdrops` function will accept an array of `PendingAirdrop` with a maximum of 10 elements by default managed by `tokens.maxAllowedPendingAirdropsToClaim` configuration.
-- The `rejectTokens` function will accept array of `address` and `NftId` with a maximum of 10 elements combined by default managed by `ledger.tokenRejects.maxLen` configuration.
+- The `rejectTokens` function will accept array of `address` and `NftID` with a maximum of 10 elements combined by default managed by `ledger.tokenRejects.maxLen` configuration.
 Same limitation applies to `rejectTokenNFTs` function.
 - The `setAutomaticAssociations` function will accept a boolean value to set the automatic associations to -1 if true and 0 for false.

 ### System Contract Module